Pedro de Ayala: Spanish diplomacy before Don Pedro

 Before Pedro de Ayala arrived in Scotland, James IV had received several brief Spanish embassies.
 In 1489, Don Martin de Torre got a formal reception at Linlithgow Palace, including a play performed by Patrick Johnson's fellows.
 Martin's servants presented a sword and a dagger to James and he gave them gloves containing gold coins.
 Martin then departed to England with the Scottish Snawdoun Herald.
-He returned two years later in July 1491 bringing a troop of Spanish dancers who performed on Edinburgh's Royal Mile outside the Lord Treasurer's house.
+He returned two years later in July 1491 bringing a troupe of Spanish dancers who performed on Edinburgh's Royal Mile outside the Lord Treasurer's house.
 Once again, Martin came to Scotland with a colleague Garcia de Herrara in September 1495.
 Unfortunately, their confidential instructions concerning Ferdinand and Isabella's lukewarm position on a Spanish marriage for James IV arrived first, and James read them.
 Despite this poor start, they stayed through the winter, and attended Perkin Warbeck's wedding to Lady Catherine Gordon.
 The Spanish ambassadors obtained a Latin copy of a love letter believed to be Perkin Warbeck's proposal to Lady Catherine Gordon.

 James sent Don Martin and Garcia back to Spain with two Scottish ambassadors, two fine hackney horses, five large swift dogs for hunting wild boar, and a goshawk said to be able to catch cranes and buzzards.
 There was already a veteran ambassador in London, Dr Rodrigo Gonzalez (or Gundisalvi) de Puebla, who had worked on the Treaty of Woking in 1490.
 This alliance between Spain and England was a ratification of the Treaty of Medina del Campo, to be sealed by the marriage of Catherine of Aragon to Arthur, Prince of Wales.